SravyaVannemreddy/my2-vannemreddy/MyStats.md

 # Sports that i recommend

+Here i would like to give a table representation of few sports that would be recommended

 |**Sport name**| **Why to play**                                               | **hours** |
 |:-------------|:-------------------------------------------------------       |----------:|
 |Badminton     | It is good for fitness                                        | 2 hours   |